North Chevy Chase, Maryland: History

+Residential development of the area began in the early 20th century when William H. Walker laid out a community and began selling lots.
+The area was crossed by the Chevy Chase Lake & Kensington Railway, a two-mile streetcar line built in 1895 to connect the new town of Kensington to the northern terminus of the Rock Creek Railway streetcar line from the District of Columbia.

+In 1924, residents incorporated as a special tax district.

+After the streetcar line shut down in 1935, Montgomery County purchased much of the right-of-way, paved it, and opened it in 1940 as Kensington Parkway, the area's main road.

+North Chevy Chase was officially incorporated as a village in 1996.

 Geography

-North Chevy Chase is located at 39°0′6″N 77°4′26″W (39.001709, -77.073908).
+North Chevy Chase is located in southern Montgomery County at 39°0′6″N 77°4′26″W (39.001709, -77.073908).
+It is surrounded by unincorporated neighborhoods of Chevy Chase and is less than 3 mi north of the District of Columbia.

 According to the United States Census Bureau, the village has a total area of 0.12 sqmi, all land.

 North Chevy Chase lies immediately south of the Capital Beltway (I-495), just to the east of the interchange with Connecticut Avenue (MD 185).
-The village is bisected by Kensington Parkway which runs parallel to Connecticut Avenue.
+The village is crossed by Kensington Parkway which runs parallel to Connecticut Avenue.